LeonardM01/DigiClock/README.md

 ## Installation

-To install just download the release asset, decompress it (with 7zip or tar) and open the folder.
+To install just download the release asset (or the github repo using "git clone"), decompress it (with 7zip or tar) and open the folder.
 While inside the folder open the terminal and type in "npm run packager-<operating system that is in use(mac/linux/windows/)>"